-Do you workout with weights?
-In the past year, I decided to add strength training to my fitness regime and I’m so glad I did.
+Do you work out with weights?
+Strength training is a regular part of my fitness regime and I’m so glad it is.
 While I started this later in life, the important thing is I started.

 “Use it or lose it” is how your body works when it comes to muscle.
 Most of us are probably aware of that.
 But did you know that the benefits of strength training don’t stop there?
-I was surprised to learn in my Certified Personal Training course that working with weights also strengthens your bones — and strong bones are vitally important to healthy aging.
-Every time I work with weights, I am helping my future self by preventing bone loss, muscle deterioration, pain and potential injury!
+Working with weights also strengthens your bones — and strong bones are vitally important to healthy aging.
+Every time you work with weights, you are helping your future self by preventing bone loss, muscle deterioration, pain and potential injury!

 I love feeling stronger.
 It’s so empowering.
-Things that used to be hard for me — like picking up a case of water bottles at the grocery store — are a piece of cake now.
+Things that used to be hard for me — like picking up a case of water bottles at the grocery store — are no big deal now.
 Also, exercising has greatly reduced the back and neck pain I used to deal with.

-But I’ve been using a new product for a few months now that has really helped me in eliminating those problems, and I wanted to let you know about it: NewGrip Power Pads.
+But I’ve been using a product that has really helped me in eliminating those problems, and I wanted to let you know about it: NewGrip Power Pads.
 They are made in the USA by a Portland, Oregon company that sells a variety of products, weightliftinggloves.com.

 It is a simple and functional design: neoprene pads that follow the shape of each hand, with an elastic band to help hold in place.
 They work for men or women and come in small, medium and large, with sizing dependent on your height.
 I’m using medium and they are a perfect fit.